Jazzcort/ACOproject/README.md

 | ACO | $O(n^{2})$ | $O(n^{2})$ |
 | Naive (Brute-force) | $O(n!)$  | $O(n)$ |

+As what we can observe from the above table, ACO algorithm reduce the time complexity significantly from $O(n!)$ to $O(n^{2})$.
+However, the tradeoff is the accuracy of the result.
+In the ACO algorithm, the result is not guaranteed to be the shortest cycle of visiting every vertex, but it's close enough and practical to apply to the real world.
+Although the naive solution can always find the shortest cycle, it becomes impractical even there is only 20 vertices in the graph.

+In the next cestion, I would use some data collected from different senarios to demonstrate the accuracy of ACO algorithm.

 ## Empirical Analysis
 - What is the empirical analysis?